Hawks top Wizards 114-107 to sweep 2-game set at Washington - NewsBreak

+WASHINGTON (AP) — If Atlanta and Washington do meet in the postseason, Trae Young and the Hawks should feel pretty confident after this week.

-WASHINGTON (AP) — Trae Young scored 28 points, including a key 3-pointer with 1:17 remaining that helped the Atlanta Hawks hold off the Washington Wizards 114-107 on Friday night.
+Young scored 28 points, including a key 3-pointer with 1:17 remaining that helped Atlanta hold off the Wizards 114-107 on Friday night.

-The Hawks won in Washington for the second time in three days in what could be a preview of a play-in round matchup in the Eastern Conference.
+The Hawks won in Washington for the second time in three days in what may have been a preview of a play-in round matchup in the Eastern Conference.
 Atlanta is in eighth place, and the Wizards are a half-game up on Chicago for 10th.

+“It’s the end of the year, and teams are supposed to be hitting their strides and connecting and clicking,” Young said.
+“I think we’re just trying to do that on both ends and not just one end.
+We’ve just got to keep it going.
+Took care of our two games here.”

 The Hawks led by 13 in the fourth quarter, but Washington made a game of it down the stretch.
 It was 106-104 when Young connected from long distance to push the lead to five.